PierreZ/fdb-book/src/internals/the-write-path.md

 1.  **Get Read Version:** When the transaction is ready to be committed, the client library sends it to a **Proxy**.
 The first thing the Proxy does is request a **Read Version** from the Cluster Controller.
 This version number establishes the logical point in time at which the transaction's reads occurred.

-2.  **Conflict Resolution:** The Proxy sends the transaction's Read Version and its *read set* (the list of keys it read) to the **Resolver**.
+2.  **Conflict Resolution:** The Proxy sends the transaction's Read Version, its *read set* (the list of keys it read), and its *write set* to the **Resolver**.
 The Resolver checks if any of the keys in the read set have been written to by another transaction that committed *after* this transaction's Read Version.
 If a conflict is detected, the Resolver tells the Proxy to reject the transaction, and the client must retry.

 3.  **Logging for Durability:** If the Resolver finds no conflicts, the Proxy assigns the transaction a **Commit Version** (which will be higher than its Read Version) and sends the transaction's *write set* (the keys and values to be written) to the **Log Servers**.